How Ultrasonic Works to Prevent Growth

 Water borne micro-organisms and bacteria attach and multiply to the submerged hull area creating bio-film layer ‘slime’.
 Algae cells also attach in the same way and develop into complex marine structures known as seaweeds.
 This eco-system provides an ideal food source and environment for growth including colonisation of barnacles formed from juvenile cyprid larvae assessing suitable surfaces to attach on.

-While sound waves are resonating throughout the hull form because the transducers are directly fixed to the hull inside, the stern gear (propellers, shafts and drives) are acoustically isolated from the sound within the hull, due to the seals used in their attachment.
-However, in the proximity of the transducer, the ultrasound signal also dissipates out into the water in an 180o arc below the hull surface.
-With correct positioning of transducers, the system can also help to some degree in keeping the stern gear clear, although not quite so effectively as the hull.
+While sound waves are resonating within the vessels sea chest parts or throughout the hull because the transducers are directly fixed to the hull inside, the adjoing parts of the sea chest arrangement or stern gear (propellers, shafts and drives) are acoustically isolated from the sound, due to the seals used in their attachment.
+However, in the proximity of the transducer, the ultrasound signal also penetrates through, dissipating its signal into the water on the other side, the sound radiated out in an 180o arc.
+With correct positioning of transducers, the system can also help to keep isolated parts clear, although not quite so effectively as the part the transducer itself is connected too.

 Not everything described as slime on a hull is bio-film.
 It can consist of dead matter that is floating in the water and sticks on, it can also be dead matter from the process of the ultrasonic system.
 This non-living matter is not attached, just stuck on and the movement of the hull through the water or a light brush can easily remove it.